Looking for the best mouth guard you can get to play hockey in? Perfect. That’s what this article is about.

 - $35,000 dental warranty

 The Sisu Max is one of the best mouth guards that you can purchase for hockey because it’s not very large or clunky.
-Probably one of the most annoying things about a normal mouth guard is that you can’t talk with it in because they’re usually so large.
-That isn’t the case with this, or the next two mouth guards on this list.
-Super easy to communicate with it in.
+Probably one of the most annoying things about a normal mouthguard is that you can’t talk with it in because they’re usually so large.
+That isn’t the case with this or the next two mouth guards on this list.
+They’re super easy to talk while you are wearing them.

 And because the Sisu Max is a thinner guard compared to most, it doesn’t take up a whole lot of real estate in your mouth.
 This is convenient especially when it comes to hockey.

 You might think that because this hockey mouthguard is only 2.4mm, it doesn’t offer a lot of protection.
 Which isn’t the case.